Tortoise and Freshwater Turtle

 A Compilation Project of the IUCN/SSC Tortoise and Freshwater Turtle Specialist Group

 Anders G.J.
-Rhodin, Peter C.H.
-Pritchard, Peter Paul van Dijk,
+Rhodin, John B. Iverson, Peter Paul van Dijk,

 This major compilation and assessment project of the IUCN/SSC Tortoise and Freshwater Turtle Specialist Group is gradually producing individual species accounts on the conservation biology all 300+ modern freshwater turtles and tortoises of the world.
-Publication of these accounts is by Chelonian Research Foundation as part of their publications series Chelonian Research Monographs (ISSN 1088-7105).
+Publication of these accounts is by Chelonian Research Foundation (joined since 2017 by Turtle Conservancy) as part of their publications series Chelonian Research Monographs (ISSN 1088-7105).
 The accounts are being published online here on the TFTSG website and will continue to be published on a regular basis over the course of the next several years.
 All accounts published here are downloadable open-access and fully citeable peer-reviewed scientific articles, each identified by a unique DOI (digital object identifier) number, as practiced by leading online journals.
-Every year we will also produce and distribute high-quality printed copies of the accounts published during the year, but we publish them here online first.
 The entire work is modeled loosely on the format established by the Catalogue of American Amphibians and Reptiles.

 Table of Contents for Online Publication